stuartellis/button/README.md

 1) Copy the file *button.py* into your project
 2) Create a directory for the AWS CloudFormation template file that has the same name as the environment, such as *staging*
-3) Run *button.py*:
+3) Run *button.py*

+For example, to create the CloudFormation stack for the staging environment:

     ./button.py create staging

-Button requires Python 2 or above, and the official AWS command-line utility.

 For more details, use the *help* option:

     ./button.py help

+Button requires Python 2 or above, and the official AWS command-line utility.

 ## Expectations